-Movement Area- the runways, taxiways, and other areas of an airport that aircraft use for taxiing, takeoff, and landing, not including loading ramps and parking areas, and that are under the control of an air traffic control tower.
+Movement Area- the runways, taxiways, and other areas of an airport that aircraft use for taxiing, takeoff, and landing, not including loading ramps and parking areas, and that are under the control of Yakima's FCT.

-Non-movement Area - taxi lanes, aprons, and other areas not under the control of the air traffic control tower.
+Non-movement Area - taxi lanes, aprons, and other areas not under the control of Yakima's FCT.